grnet/okeanos-LoD/central_service/app/api-doc/docs/index.md

 **The service vm will have to know the user's ~okeanos token.**

 * Destroy lambda instance **DELETE /api/lambda-instances/[uuid]**
-> The service vm will issue an API call towards the central servivce, deleting the lambda instance.
+> The service vm will issue an API call towards the central service, deleting the lambda instance.
 **The whole lambda cluster can be deleted from inside the kamaki API or the Web interface**

 * Update lambda instance **POST /api/lambda_instances/[uuid]/status**